 “O-oh, so you don’t need the scroll?” the man asks with an air of mixed concern.

 “I’m not a monster,” Chaos says gently.
 “The strongest people come up with solutions that prevent hard decisions.
-Why would I tear a scroll out of you when I could just force you to push it up?”
+Why would I tear a scroll out of you when I could just glance through you?”

 The man exchanges some confused looks with a few others.
 “I… yeah, good point, my lord.”